DHTMLX/docs-suite/docs/dataview/features.md

 ## How to configure DataView

-In this section you will know how to configure the drag-n-drop functionality, how to activate the ability to use key navigation, and more.
+In this section you will learn how to configure drag-n-drop, enable key navigation, and more.

 | Topic                                                                              | Description                                                                                                                            |
 | ---------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |